 8. Final touches and aftercare.

-Once the microblading process is complete, the artist will examine the brows and make any necessary touch-ups or adjustments.
-They will provide the client with detailed aftercare instructions, which typically include avoiding excessive moisture, sun exposure, and certain beauty products for a few weeks.
-This post-treatment care is crucial to ensure proper healing and retention of the pigment.
+After the microblading procedure is over, the artist will analyze the brows and perform the required touch-ups or corrections.
+They will give the client an elaborate aftercare regime, which usually involves against being overly moisturised, against sun exposure, and against certain beauty products a few weeks after.
+This after treatment is very important so as to heal properly and retain the pigment.

 9. Follow-up appointment.